CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts.md

 ### Local storage

 Some nodes in Puhti have a local fast storage available for jobs.
-The local storage is good for IO-intesive programs.
+The local storage is good for IO-intensive programs.

 The local storage is available on:
     - All gpu-nodes (`gpu` and `gputest` partitions)